At Gateway Qualifications we are committed to helping our centres develop pathways to employment for all their learners.

 Using qualifications in supported internships

 While there is no requirement to offer qualifications within a supported internship, you may wish to externally accredit the achievements your interns gain while on the programme.
+Findings show that the employment rate was lowest for those without a qualification (source: House of Commons Library, People with disabilities in employment, page 10, May 2019)

 Relevant qualifications can make a useful addition to a young person’s CV.
 They can be particularly important as a way of recognising and recording valuable achievement for interns who are not offered a job at the end of their internship, as they continue on their path to paid employment.